ElliotRoosevelt/DS4002Project2/README.md

 ## Section 2: A Map of our Documentation
 ### Data
 This folder contains:
-* How to Obtain Initial Dataset file that describes how to access the InitialCOIDataset.csv and InitalPopulationDemographicData.csv
+* How to Obtain Initial Dataset file that describes how to access the InitialCOIDataset.csv and InitalPopulationDemographicData.csv through Google Drive
 * Merged and cleaned FinalRichmondCoiInequality.csv
 * Data Appendix
 ### Output